clusterio/clusterio/docs/writing-plugins.md

     Target to forward request to.
-Can be either `'master'` to indicate a slave should forward it to the master server when receiving it from an instance or `'instance'` to indicate it should be forwarded to the instances specified by the `instance_id` event property.
+Can be either `'master'` to indicate a slave should forward it to the master server when receiving it from an instance or `'instance'` to indicate it should be forwarded to the instances specified by the `instance_id` request property.
-    This works by using a default handler for the event at the links that forward it.
+    This works by using a default handler for the request at the links that forward it.

 **requestProperties**: